Project Setup#

 bundle: true,

-format: "iife", // IIFE enables onPlay/onStop lifecycle hooks
+format: "iife", // IIFE required for onPlay/onStop lifecycle hooks

-globalName: "__exports", // Exports available as __exports.onPlay, etc.
+globalName: "__exports", // Exported functions available as __exports.onPlay, etc.

 target: "es2022",